xysun/dicely/README.md

 > This and all future requests should be directed to <a href="https://github.com">this URI</a>
 ```

+Note: curl does not render redirect.
+If you open "http://46.101.75.1/mb3" in browser you will see the redirect.

 ### Run locally

 You will need: